arm-university/Graphical-Micro-Architecture-Simulator/Contributions_and_Modifications/Contributions_And_Modifications.md

 If commits do not follow the above guidelines, we may request that you modify the commit history (often to add more details to address what and why rather than how).

 ### AUP maintainers
-The maintainers are a small group of Arm engineers who work in consultation with Academic SMEs.
+The maintainers are a small group of Arm engineers.
 Their primary role is to progress contributions, both internal and external, from the initial pull request state through to released code.

 Responsibilities: